DeanLemans/deanlemans.github.io/content/00-raw/00_00-clippings/Ideas for my note-taking workflow ¶.md

 If you only provide the filename rather than only a path, `gF` will start a search and work anyways!
 This assumes that we `cd` into the root directory of our notes, which we do with our custom `\ww` mapping.

 I could use this to make links more robust against moving between folders.
-However, this makes my notes not useable for editors dumber than Vim.
+However, this makes my notes not usable for editors dumber than Vim.
 Not a problem for me, but if others use this system they should probably give full links.
 This of course also breaks GitHub preview.

 But if I use my system above, I can maintain correct links: